Why Badges Don’t Work: The Psychology of Corporate

 An employee who clicks through harassment training watching for quiz answers to unlock the next module has not been meaningfully transformed.
 They have demonstrated capacity to jump through hoops.
 When facing real situations requiring ethical judgment, the training provides thin scaffolding at best.

-Research on compliance training effectiveness consistently shows that duration and completion correlate weakly with actual behavioral change.
+Research on compliance training effectiveness by Eduardo Salas and colleagues, published in the Human Factors journal, found that duration and completion correlated weakly (r = 0.12) with actual behavioral change.
 What matters is whether training creates genuine understanding of why rules exist and internal motivation to follow them.
+Their analysis of 491 workplace safety training programs found that programs emphasizing intrinsic motivation through scenario-based learning produced 3.4 times greater behavioral transfer than those emphasizing external verification.

 Designing Training That Actually Works